arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - General Modbus Node Configuration](assets/opta_plcide_generalNode.svg)

-It will require you to fill in basic information under the `General` tab and parameters to manage under the `Parametrization` tab.
+It will require you to fill in basic information under the `General` tab.
+The important information will be the IP address of the Modbus TCP compatible device to communicate.
+Other properties can be defined on the preference and project requirement if applicable.

 If you have added a General Modbus Node defining Opta™ as a Modbus TCP Master initially and unchecked the Master role later, the Node option will stay.
 However, the Node's configuration field will change and request for a Modbus address with the `1 ...
 247` range.